genesis-volatility/gvol-py-notebooks/README.md

-# GVol API - Lite Jupyter Notebook
+# GVol API - Jupyter Notebook

 These notebooks are intended to get you up to speed FAST.
 Drop in your GVol API key in the notebook and start your analysis.
 Remember to `pip install` dependencies.